GoogleCloudPlatform/healthcare/imaging/ml/ml_codelab/README.md

 This can also be accomplished using the [Google Cloud Console](https://console.cloud.google.com/iam-admin/iam?project=) as well as all permission modification performed in ipynb.
 ## Create AI Platform Notebooks instance

 Follow the steps listed [here](https://cloud.google.com/ai-platform/notebooks/docs/create-new).
-Create Python instance with deafult configuration.
+Create a Python instance with default configuration.

 ## Create a new Notebook instance